-QlikView can be integrated with Microsoft Windows NT security, making single sign-on possible.
-By using NT security the user won't need to log into a secured QlikView file.
-Instead the information for authentication will be retrieved from the operating system (Microsoft Windows).
+QlikView can be integrated with Microsoft Windows NT security, making single sign-on possible when connected to a Windows NT Domain.
+By using NT security, the user won't need to log into a secured QlikView file.
+Instead the information for authentication is retrieved from the operating system (Microsoft Windows).